aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 augštecē (°C) (HydroClim) analīzes šūnā (1 ha)

 **Procedure:** Information from the [HydroClim data](#Ch04.12) - including both basin and raster layers - is used.
-First, basin CRS is transformed to epsg:3059.
-Then, zonal statistics (per basin) using a layer specific summary function (max) are calculated (`exactextractr::exact_extract()`), and the the results are rasterised using `egvtools::polygon2input()`.
-Once rasterised to input data, EGV is created using `egvtools::input2egv()`.
+First, basin CRS is transformed to EPSG:3059.
+Then, zonal statistics (per basin) using a layer specific summary function (max) are calculated (`exactextractr::exact_extract()`), and the the results are rasterised using the `egvtools::polygon2input()`.
+Once rasterised to input data, EGV is created using the workflow `egvtools::input2egv()`.
 To prevent from gaps at the edges, inverse distance weighted (power = 2) gap filling is implemented.
 To save disk space, the intermediate input layer is unlinked.
 Finally, the layer is standardised by